argonne-lcf/AIaccelerators-SC22-tutorial/sambanova/readme.md

 # Other Models and Use-cases

 * Full execution scripts (compile, run, measure-perf) for BERT-Large can be found under `/projects/aitestbed_training/SN/full_execution_bert/bash_scripts`.
-Note: these are the scripts used in the SN pre-recorded demo video.
   * `submit-bert-pretrain-job.sh`: bash script for pretraining job with 8 RDUs and LBS=256
   * `submit-bert-squad-job.sh`: bash script for fine-tuning job for question answering with 1 RDU